-This review of Microsoft Word for Medical and Technical Writers was written by Ginny Hudak-David and was published in the May 2008 issue of Technical Communication, the journal of the Society for Technical Communication
+This review of the first edition of Microsoft Word for Medical and Technical Writers was written by Ginny Hudak-David and was published in the May 2008 issue of Technical Communication, the journal of the Society for Technical Communication

 Reproduced by permission of the author